-Meet Amber, a dedicated employment lawyer with a passion for traveling and the outdoors.
+Meet Amber, a dedicated employment lawyer and experienced independent investigator.

 Here’s why you’ll enjoy working with her.